spectralcode/FDMLControl/README.md

 Compiling
 ---------

-Compiling FDMLControl requires installation of [Qt](https://www.qt.io/) Once you have installed Qt the easiest way tom compile
+Compiling FDMLControl requires installation of [Qt](https://www.qt.io/).
+Once you have installed Qt the easiest way to compile
 FDMLControl is with the QtCreator.
 Clone/Download the FDMLControl source files and open the .pro file with QtCreator to compile FDMLControl for your operating system.

 Contributors